grgubash/HVAC/glossary/README.md

 Visualize the directory structure in the terminal

 #### cd: change directory
 Change from your current directory to a different directory.
-Note that "cd .." will move you UP one directory. type "cd" to get back your home directory.
+Note that "cd .." will move you UP one directory. type "cd " to get back your home directory.

+The rule for using cd (or ANY command) is to type "cd" and then a SPACE and then the argument

 #### history
 See a print out of your terminal history, everything you have types in recently.